NethServer/ns8-crowdsec/README.md

     remove-module --no-preserve crowdsec1

+## Inspect active bans (nftables)

+Since version 1.0.6 the firewall bouncer runs in a privileged container with `--network=host` and writes host **nftables** sets — one set per decision origin, split by IP family (table `crowdsec` for IPv4, `crowdsec6` for IPv6).
+Run these on the host as root:

+    # list every crowdsec set (names + element counts)
+    nft list sets table ip crowdsec
+    nft list sets table ip6 crowdsec6

+    # dump the community (CAPI) blocklist contents
+    nft list set ip crowdsec crowdsec-blacklists-CAPI
+    nft list set ip6 crowdsec6 crowdsec6-blacklists-CAPI

+Sets follow the pattern `crowdsec-blacklists-<ORIGIN>` / `crowdsec6-blacklists-<ORIGIN>`
+(e.g. `CAPI` for the community blocklist, `cscli` for manual bans, `crowdsec` for local scenario decisions).
+Each element carries a `timeout`/`expires` value matching the decision duration.

+Disabling the Central API or the community blocklist purges the CAPI decisions (`cscli decisions delete --all --origin CAPI`) and flushes the matching `*-blacklists-CAPI` sets immediately, so bans clear without waiting for the bouncer to resync.

 ## Uninstall the old crowdsec binary bouncer

 Previous to the version 1.0.6 the bouncer was installed on the host following a repository method, after this version the bouncer is shipped in a full container.